 From 2013-2023, I directed the Samuelson-Glushko Technology Law & Policy Clinic (TLPC) as an Assistant, Associate, and full Clinical Professor at Colorado Law, working with student attorneys on a wide range of law and policy issues before a wide range of agencies, courts, legislatures, and other bodies, including the Federal Communications Commission, the U.S. Supreme Court and Congress, and the World Intellectual Property Organization.
 Before joining the faculty at Colorado Law, I was a staff attorney and graduate fellow in First Amendment and media law at the Institute for Public Representation at Georgetown Law and a law clerk for Justice Nancy E. Rice on the Colorado Supreme Court.

-I received my J.D. from the University of Colorado School of Law, where I was the Editor-in-Chief of the Journal on Telecommunications and High Technology Law (JTHTL).
-I also received my B.S. in Computer Science from the University of Colorado School of Engineering.
-Prior to law school, I was the Director of Information Technology at the Van Heyst Group, an international executive event-planning firm.
+I earned my LL.M in Advocacy with distinction from Georgetown Law and my J.D. from Colorado Law, where I was the Editor-in-Chief of the Journal on Telecommunications and High Technology Law (JTHTL), now the Colorado Technology Law Journal (CTLJ).
+I earned my B.S. in Computer Science from the University of Colorado School of Engineering.